alvas-education-foundation/Dr.Sm.Badhusha/README.md

 Steps :  Get n and its elements (say for n=3 get 1,2,3)
          get r so that it forms r digits ( say r=2, 12,13,23,21,31,32) i.e permuations!

+ **Python Program  to find different digits r from number n using combination** Steps :  Get n and its elements (say for n=3 get 1,2,3)
+         get r so that it forms r digits ( say r=2, 12,13,23,21,31,32) i.e permuations!